dojo4/policy/hr.md

 We believe that investing in a permanent life insurance policy gives you and your family an incredibly flexible and lucrative way to save for the future.
 Remember, you can always take out the money you put in, so it’s much more accessible than a traditional IRA option, and the benefit will always be tax deductible for you or your family.
 For this reason, dojo4 recommends a permanent policy, but will contribute to a term life insurance policy of that’s what you choose instead. dojo4 commits to matching 100% of your monthly premium up to $50/month (a total of $600 per year).
 That means, you could chose a $50/mo plan and we will contribute $25/mo, or you could choose a $500/mo plan and we will contribute $50 and you would contribute $450.
 We will re-evaluate this number each year to see if we can raise our match.
 Do keep in mind when choosing your plan that should you no longer work at dojo4, you would be responsible for the entirety of your premium in order to keep your policy.

 #### Meditation
-Meditation is practiced at dojo4 weekly.
-Our current schedule is Thursdays at 1pm.
+In the past meditation was practiced at dojo4 weekly.
+The schedule is currently on hiatus, but if you have an interest, please let us know and we'll reinstate the regular group meditation center.
 This is a silent, secular sitting meditation that is open to everyone, meant to support focus, mindfulness and mental stamina.
-Instructions available if desired.
+Instruction can be available if desired.

 #### Professional Development
-Ongoing education, training and participation in learning communities is encouraged and supported at dojo4. dojo4 will help you attend job related conferences or trainings when financially possible.
+Ongoing education, training and participation in learning communities is encouraged and supported at dojo4.
+If you are a full-time employee, dojo4 will help you attend job related conferences or trainings when financially possible.
 Wonder if a particular event is job-related?
 Just ask.

 #### Technology Stipend
 dojo4 wants you to love your technology and have computers and phones that work.
 Each FT dojo4 employee is granted a $1,500/year stipend to keep their hardware and software up to date.
 It will be paid monthly.